Diffusion Beats Autoregressive in Data-Constrained Settings: Method

 \section{Method}

 Our objective is to determine whether masked diffusion language models are more effective than standard autoregressive models in data-constrainted settings.
-The main difference between AR and diffusion models is the way they factorize the joint distribution of the sequence.
-Masked diffusion factorizes the joint distribution of the sequence in a random order, while AR factorizes the joint distribution of the sequence in a left-to-right order.
-To isolate the impact of this, we keep the architecture and data pipeline fixed across both families and vary only the factorization of the joint distribution.
+For studying this, we keep the core architecture and data pipeline fixed across both families.